LucasDiogo96/S.O.L.I.D/README.md

 `Objects or entities should be open for extension, but closed for modification.`

-A brief summary of it , it means that a class should be easily extendable without modifying the class itself.
+A brief summary of it, it means that a class should be easily extendable without modifying the class itself.

-### The problem
+### The Problem

-Let's imagine we have a class called Check,and the context of this class is mark a presence.
+Let's imagine we have a class called Check, and the context of this class is mark a presence.

 ```csharp
       public class Check